Elering/estfeed-datahub-docs/eng/12-metering-data.md

   - out – energy leaving the grid (consumption).
 - The amounts of incoming and outgoing energy can also be transmitted in separate messages.
 - It is permitted to correct metering data retroactively for up to 12 months.
+- The `import` service requires the same template, that the service `export` returns.

 > **Note**
 > The rights for transmitting and requesting data are described in [Authentication and authorisation](02-authentication-and-authorisation.md)